moveit/moveit.ros.org/about/get_involved/index.markdown

 Note that this Discourse forum is not for MoveIt users questions or specific robot application questions. *Technical questions should be directed to [answers.ros.org](http://answers.ros.org/) with the moveit tag*.

+## Discord

+Join the conversation on Discord (a chat client, different from Discourse, similar to Slack) in the new [MoveIt Server](https://discord.gg/RrySut8).

 ## IRC

 For old school hackers, check out our IRC channel with #moveit at irc.freenode.net.